-Disclosure and Narcissism: Phenomenological Reflections on the Ambiguity of Imagination
+Truthfulness and Narcissism: Phenomenological Reflections on the Ambiguity of Imagination

 Abstract:

 Balancing a hermeneutic of trust with a hermeneutic of suspicion, this article develops a phenomenological description of imagination that highlights its alethic ambiguity.
 Imagination is an act of disclosure, without which the world of fiction and pure possibility cannot be constituted.
 Imagination is also an act of self-indulgence and narcissism, the source of much concealment and untruth.
 It is not the one or the other, but both at the same time, essentially ambiguous because of its phenomenological constitution.
 In this article, I will take some steps towards clarifying this essential ambiguity of the imagination by drawing on the insights of Husserl and Sartre.
 Beginning with Husserl’s parallel treatment of imagination and perception as intuitive, objectifying acts, I will argue, drawing on insights from Sartre, that there is an important discrepancy between them with respect to the role of desire.
-While the constitution of perceptual presence is inseparable from a desire to know, the desire involved in the constitution of imaginary presence has an ambiguous character, both epistemic and magical.
+While the constitution of perceptual presence is inseparable from a desire for truth, the desire involved in the constitution of imaginary presence has an ambiguous character, both epistemic and magical.
 This duplicity of desire partly accounts for the ambiguity of imagination, which is all the more pronounced the more the imagination demands the full emotional involvement of the imagining subject.

 Key words: imagination, ambiguity, narcissism, desire, phenomenology, Husserl, Sartre